-Volunteer Services helps elders and adults with disabilities remain independent by assisting them with everyday household chores that they are unable to keep up with on their own, such as vacuuming, laundry, grocery shopping and yard work.
+Volunteer Services helps older adults and adults with disabilities remain independent by assisting them with everyday household chores that they are unable to keep up with on their own, such as vacuuming, laundry, grocery shopping and yard work.
 Your help is needed in your neighborhood, on your schedule and based on your availability.
-Volunteer Now.

 MS Volunteer Chore Services Assistant

 Be a volunteer to someone living with Multiple Sclerosis in your neighborhood!
 Many times, individuals with MS have mobility problems or problems with fatigue.
 Your caring visits may mean the difference between a neighbor staying in her/his own home and having to move into assisted living or a nursing home.

 Could you or a friend fit in time to help out just once a month?
 How about 4 times a year?
 Sign up as an on-call volunteer and receive regular emails about one-time wishes for help in your neighborhood.
 On-call opportunities are usually only a couple of hours a month, and could include transportation, yardwork, cleaning, moving assistance or other simple chores.
 This is a great opportunity for groups too—gather together a bunch of friends, coworkers, or members of a club or church to get together and pitch in to help a senior.

 Volunteer drivers are needed throughout King County to drive or carpool with seniors and adults with disabilities to doctor’s appointments, the grocery store, the pharmacy, and other important locations.
 Giving your time once a week or even once a month can make a huge difference in the life of a senior in your community!
 Volunteer Services provides qualified volunteer drivers with mileage reimbursement, training, and umbrella insurance.